What is a bone bruise?

 of multiple bone bruises.

-What are the risks for a bone bruise?
+Who is at risk for a bone bruise?

 You may be at higher risk for a bone bruise if you don’t use the proper safety gear